schech1/uptime-buddy/README.md

 Be sure to set up Uptime Kuma correctly and provide the address, username and password of your Uptime Kuma instance to the docker compose file.

-If you disabled auth in Uptime Kuma, remove the two lines from the compose-file entirely:
+If you disabled authentication in Uptime Kuma, remove the two lines from the compose-file entirely:

 ```yaml
 - USERNAME=YOUR_UPTIME_KUMA_USERNAME